File found! Including...

 Whenever you are buying a property (a building or a single flat in a residential apartment) with a value of more than 50 lakhs, you are obligated by law to deduct a specific percentage of tax while paying the seller.
 This is known as TDS on the Sale of Property.

-- Section 206AB: Doubles TDS rate if taxpayer has TDS of over 50,000 in the last two years without filing income tax return.
+• Section 206AB: Doubles TDS rate if the taxpayer has TDS of over 50,000 in the last two years without filing an income tax return.

-- Section 194Q: Applies to individuals with annual turnover exceeding 10 crores, requiring a 0.1% TDS for transactions above 50 lakhs.
+• Section 194Q Applies to individuals with an annual turnover exceeding 10 crores, requiring a 0.1% TDS for transactions above 50 lakhs.

-- New Section 194S: TDS of 1% is applicable for the transfer of virtual digital assets at the time of payment.
+• New Section 194S: A TDS of 1% applies to the transfer of virtual digital assets at the time of payment.

 Immovable property, as defined, includes buildings, parts of buildings, and non-agricultural barren land.
 Under Section 194-IA of the Income Tax Act, here are the key details regarding TDS on land sale:

-TDS on Property Purchase Above 50 Lakhs Section
+What is TDS on Property Purchase Above ₹50 Lakhs as per Section 194IA?

-- Instalment Payments: If the payment is made in installments, TDS needs to be deducted from each installment amount paid.
+• Payment in Installments: If the payment is made in installments, TDS must be deducted from each installment.

-Can Seller Pay TDS on Property on Behalf of Buyer
+Can a Seller Pay TDS on Property on Behalf of the Buyer?

 No, the seller cannot pay the TDS on the property on behalf of the buyer.
-In India, under Section 194IA of the Income Tax Act, the responsibility to deduct TDS on property purchases falls entirely on the buyer.
+Under Section 194IA of the Income Tax Act in India, the responsibility to deduct TDS on property purchases falls entirely on the buyer.
 Here's why:

-- Legislative Requirement: The law specifies the buyer's responsibility to deduct TDS at source (TDS) on property exceeding Rs.
+• Legislative Requirement: The law specifies that the buyer is responsible for deducting TDS at source (TDS) on property exceeding Rs.
 50 lakh.

-- Record Keeping: The buyer needs to deposit the deducted TDS with the government and furnish the seller with a TDS certificate (Form 16B) as proof.
+• Record Keeping: The buyer must deposit the deducted TDS with the government and furnish the seller with a TDS certificate (Form 16B) as proof.

 While the seller cannot directly pay the TDS, they can certainly: